carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - Cardinality
   - 1 Subnet -> 1 Route Table.
 A subnet can only be associated with one route table at a time
   - N Subnet -> Same Roue Table.
 Multiple subnets can be associated with the same route table For e.g. you create 4 subnets in your VPC where 2 subnets associated with one route table with no internet access rules know as private subnets and another 2 subnets are associated with another route table with internet access rules known as public subnets
-- By default subnets are associated with the Main route table, but this can be a security risk e.g. if you were to put a route out to the public internet in the route table all subnets would automatically be made public.
+- By default subnets are associated with the Main route table, but this can be a security risk.
+  - e.g. if you were to put a route out to the public internet in the route table all subnets would automatically be made public.
   - To resolve this — keep main route table as private and then have separate route tables that use the main one, but have additional routes.
 - Public vs Private Subnet
   - Public subnet ==> It is a subnet that’s associated with a route table having **rules to connect to internet using Internet Gateway**.
   - Private subnet ==> It is a subnet that’s associated with a route table having **no rules to connect to internet using Internet Gateway**.
-When our Subnets connected to the Private Route Table need access to the internet, we set up a NAT Gateway in the public Subnet.
-We then add a rule to our Private Route Table saying that all traffic looking to go to the internet should point to the NAT Gateway.
+    - Private subnet connect to the internet by setting a rule to a NAT Gateway in a public Subnet.

 ##### D/ Network Access Control List (Created by default)

 - Extra layer of security **for your VPC** (acts as a Firewall) as it can be used to control the traffic in and out of subnets.
-- Similar to security groups, as they contain rules, but you can you can **block IP addresses** with a NACL (unlike Security Groups).
+- Similar to security groups, as they contain rules, but you can  **block IP addresses** with a NACL (unlike Security Groups).
 - NACL are **stateless**, when you create an inbound rule and an outbound rule is not automatically created.
 It means they can have separate inbound and outbound rules (unlike Security Groups).
-- A NACL can be associated with many Subnets, but a subnet can only have one NACL
+- A NACL can be associated with many Subnets, but a subnet can only have one NACL.
-- PCs comes with a modifiable default NACL.
-By default, it allows all inbound and outbound traffic.
+- VPCs comes with a modifiable default NACL it allows all inbound and outbound traffic (by default)
-- You can create custom NACL.
-By default, each custom network ACL denies all inbound and outbound traffic until you add rules.
+  - You can create custom NACL --> denies all inbound and outbound traffic until you add rules  (by default)
 - Each subnet within a VPC must be associated with only 1 NACL
   - If you don’t specify, auto associate with default NACL.
   - If you associate with new NACL, auto remove previous association
 - Apply to all instances in associated subnet
 - Rules
-  - Support both Allow and Deny rules
+  - **Support both Allow and Deny rules**
   - Evaluate rules in number order, starting with lowest numbered rule.
 NACL rules have number(1 to 32766) and higher precedence to lowest number for e.g. #100 ALLOW <IP> and #200 DENY <IP> means IP is allowed
   - Each network ACL also includes a rule with rule number as asterisk *.
 If any of the numbered rule doesn’t match, it’s denies the traffic.
-You can’t modify or remove this rule.
+You can't modify or remove this rule.
   - Recommended to create numbered rules in increments (for example, increments of 10 or 100) so that you can insert new rules where you need to later on.

 ##### E/ Security Groups (Created by default)

 - Control inbound and outbound traffic **at EC2 instance level**
-- You can specify allows rule, but not deny rules.
-You can specify a source in security group rule to be an IP range, A specific IP (/32), or another security group.
+- You can specify **allows rule, but not deny rules**.
+You can specify a source in security group rule to be an IP range, a specific IP (/32), or another security group.
-- When you first create a security group, bu default
+- When you first create a security group, by default
   - All outbound traffic is allowed.
   - All inbound traffic is blocked.
 - **Stateful** when you create an inbound rule and an outbound rule is automatically created.